The Canadian Broadcasting Corporation has a looming public-relations problem.

 So far, the prime minister and the minister of Canadian heritage, Mélanie Joly, have not publicly expressed any concerns about this.

-It might not be such of a concern if CBC programming was radically different from what's available from private media outlets.
+It might not be such of a worry if CBC programming was radically different from what's available from private media outlets.
 But in the 21st century, those lines have become increasingly blurred.

 It started in earnest in the 1990s when local CBC Radio programs decided to broadcast snappier, shorter interviews while ramping up traffic, weather, and stock-market coverage to appeal to wider audiences.
 The local TV newscasts, some of which had terrible ratings, focused more on crime to draw in the masses.